wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 Parse parameters and perform another round of alignment.

 10. The reference should look much better now.
 Keep in mind, the output references from STOPGAP do NOT have symmetry applied.
+Symmetry is applied to the reference prior to alignment, but not during averging.

 11. From here, we can refine the average a bit by reducing the angular search.
-Since the in-plane search already used a small angle, we can leave the increment alone and reduce the iterations to 2.
+Since the out-of-plane search already used a small angle, we can leave the increment alone and reduce the iterations to 2; `angiter=2`.
-For phi, we are arguably accurate within 12 degrees; reducing the phi increment to 4 with 4 iterations should be safe.
+For phi, we are arguably accurate within 12 degrees; reducing the phi increment to 4 with 4 iterations should be safe; `phi_angincr=4` and `phi_angiter=4`.
 Update the parameters and run 2 iterations.

 12. At this point the reference is largely converged.